 Those interests will continue to dictate our elections and all of our futures unless action is taken.

-If we want to defend our democracy we must expel the Lords and replace them with the people, Elected and accountable.
+If we want to defend our democracy we must expel the Lords and replace them with elected and accountable citizens.

 Opinion article: Paul Knaggs